How to Make a Restaurant Shift Schedule (Template Included)

 Pros: A swing shift strategy can offer balance and flexibility in a demanding setting.
 Also, managers can find the right set of skills for a given period.

 Cons: Swing shifts provide little to no certainty.
 Your staff may not be willing to work on such short notice or outside of business hours.
 This may impact your operations.

 Overtime shifts go beyond the standard 40 hours per week schedule.
 Industries may rely on some form of overtime scheduling to address high demand.
 Remember that the Fair Labor Standards Act mandates overtime pay for non-exempt employees.

-Pros: Who wouldn’t want to earn a bonus for a job well done?!
-Employees will certainly enjoy seeing their bank account go up a couple of digits!
+Pros: Who wouldn’t want to earn a bonus for a job well done?
+Employees will certainly enjoy seeing their bank account padded with overtime pay.
 Additionally, managers can get more coverage for unexpected busy periods.

 Cons: You know the old saying, “Money doesn’t grow on trees?”
 Well, overtime shifts drive up labor costs.
 Plus, managers have to abide by overtime labor laws.

 This type of scheduling is done without any regularity.
 This means that managers schedule employees as needed.
 A bartender may work three happy hour shifts and two swing shifts in one week.
 While managers post these schedules ahead of time, employees must take responsibility for noting their hours.

 Pros: With a no-schedule strategy, the sky's the limit!
 This means that managers can combine, change, and experiment with their scheduling however they wish.
 Plus, managers can easily accommodate upcoming holidays or unexpected events.

 Cons: Some employees find it difficult to adapt to a work environment with a changing schedule.
 Managers may find it difficult to find the right balance between restaurant demands and staff needs.